 Contact InformationEmail: firstname.lastname@example.org

 Office Hours: Dr. Vivanco is on sabbatical for the spring 2014 semester.

 Website: Faculty website

 His scholarship focuses on understanding the cultural and political aspects of environmental change and efforts to "save nature" through environmental social movements.
-This research, which he has conducted in Costa Rica, Mexico, and the U.S., explores how meanings of nature and social change are debated, negotiated, imposed, and resisted across diverse social contexts, including community environmental and indigenous groups, the ecotourism economy and advocacy, and sustainable development organizations.
+This research, which he has conducted in Costa Rica, Mexico, Colombia, and the U.S., explores how meanings of nature and social change are debated, negotiated, imposed, and resisted across diverse social contexts, including community environmental and indigenous groups, the ecotourism economy and advocacy, and sustainable development organizations.
 This broader research agenda has evolved to include writing about the relationship between visual culture and environment, focusing on how media, cinema, and other public institutions help shape popular understanding of environmental issues.
 In recent years, Luis has also developed a distinct but related research program investigating the rise of sustainable transportation movements and alternatives to automobility in urban areas, specifically focused on the relationship between bicycle transportation, environmental sustainability, and quality of life.

 Complementing his academic work, Luis has been involved in Indigenous tourism activism, as a board member of Indigenous Tourism Rights International; as a Visiting Public Policy Fellow at the Snelling Center for Government (2006-7); and, since 2012, as a board member of Local Motion, a Burlington-based active transportation organization.